 Coffee in Portugal – what to order and where

-If you´re like me, every good day starts with a good coffee.
-For me it means creamy foam and the right proportion of milkiness, coupled with sunshine and some minutes of silence to just sit, observe passers by and enjoy the moment.
+If you’re like me, every good day starts with a great coffee.
+For me, that means a creamy flat white with the right proportion of oat milk, coupled with sunshine and some minutes of silence to just sit, observe passers by and enjoy the moment.

-For you it might mean an expresso at the bar, or a skim-milk cappuccino.
-No matter what your preference, when you´re on holiday, you don´t want to spend half your time experimenting with what to call it, in order to get the coffee you want.
+For you it might mean an espresso at the bustling bar, or pure long black.
+No matter what your preference, when you’re on holiday, you don’t want to spend half your stay experimenting with what to call it, in order to get the coffee you want.

-Here´s your guide to coffee in Portugal, and some places we like to get it.
+Here is a basic guide to coffee in Portugal, and below, some places we like to get it.

 galao